New Hausdorff type dimensions and optimal bounds for bilipschitz invariant dimensions

-The most ambitious and exciting problem of the type of Problem~\ref{p:inverse} was posed by Jonathan M.~Fraser: \begin{problem}[Fraser] Give a list of natural properties of dimensions that uniquely characterize the Hausdorff dimension. \end{problem} All the above properties (1)-(6) are satisfied by the Hausdorff dimension, but also by the packing dimension and by the $\sigma$-stable modifications of the (generalized) intermediate dimensions.
-However, the following property is known to be true only for the Hausdorff dimension, and it was proved to be false by Mattila and Mauldin \cite{MM} for the packing dimension: \begin{enumerate} \item measurability: $\dim\colon \iK(\R^n)\to [0,n]$ is a Borel function, where $\iK(\R^n)$ is the set of compact subsets of $\R^n$ endowed with the Hausdorff metric. \end{enumerate}
+The most ambitious and exciting problem of the type of Problem~\ref{p:inverse} was posed by Jonathan M.~Fraser: \begin{problem}[Fraser] Give a list of natural properties of dimensions that uniquely characterize the Hausdorff dimension. \end{problem} All the above properties (1)--(6) are satisfied by the Hausdorff dimension, but also by the packing dimension and by the $\sigma$-stable modifications of the (generalized) intermediate dimensions.
+However, the following property is known to be true only for the Hausdorff dimension, and was proved to be false by Mattila and Mauldin \cite{MM} for the packing dimension: \begin{enumerate} \item measurability: $\dim\colon \iK(\R^n)\to [0,n]$ is a Borel function, where $\iK(\R^n)$ is the set of compact subsets of $\R^n$ endowed with the Hausdorff metric. \end{enumerate}

-This led Fraser to pose the following question:
+This led Fraser to pose the following question.

-\begin{question}[Fraser] If a dimension $\dim \colon\iK(\R^n)\to [0,n]$ satisfies all the above properties (1-7), then does it imply that this is the Hausdorff dimension? \end{question} We give negative answer to this question by introducing a new family of continuum many distinct dimensions that satisfy all the above properties (1-7).
+\begin{question}[Fraser] If a function $\dim \colon\iK(\R^n)\to [0,n]$ satisfies all the above properties (1)--(7), then does it imply that this is the Hausdorff dimension? \end{question} We give a negative answer to this question by introducing a new family of continuum many distinct dimensions that satisfy all the above properties (1-7).